cosmos/governance/overview.md

 ### 2. Voting Period
 The voting period is currently a fixed 14-day period.
 During the voting period, participants may select a vote of either 'yes', 'no', 'abstain', or 'no-with-veto'.
 Voters may change their vote at any time before the voting period ends.

+## What do the voting options mean?

+1. **abstain:** indicates that the voter is impartial to the outcome of the proposal.
+2. **yes:** indicates approval of the proposal in its current form.
+3. **no:** indicates disapproval of the proposal in its current form.
+4. **no-with-veto:** indicates stronger opposition to the proposal than simply voting 'no'.
+If the number of 'no-with-veto' votes is greater than a third of total votes excluding abstentations, the proposal is rejected and the deposits are [burned](#burned-deposits).

+As accepted by the community in [Proposal 6](https://ipfs.io/ipfs/QmRtR7qkeaZCpCzHDwHgJeJAZdTrbmHLxFDYXhw7RoF1pp), voters are expected to vote no-with-veto if a proposal leads to undesireable outcomes for the community.
+It states “if a proposal seems to be spam or is deemed to have caused a negative externality to Cosmos community, voters should vote _NoWithVeto_.”

+Voting 'no-with-veto' provides a mechanism for a minority group representing a _third_ of the participating voting power to reject a proposal that would otherwise pass.
+This makes explicit an aspect of the consensus protocol: it works as long as only up to [a third of nodes fail](https://docs.tendermint.com/master/introduction/what-is-tendermint.html).
+In other words, greater than a third of validators are always in a position to cause a proposal to fail outside the formalized governance process and the network's norms, such as by censoring transactions.
+The purpose of internalizing this aspect of the consensus protocol into the governance process is to discourage validators from relying on collusion and censorship tactics to influence voting outcomes.

 ## What determines whether or not a governance proposal passes?
 There are four criteria: